abhishek-kumar-code/Redfish_Public/Specification.md

  * Services shall support the POST method for sending actions.
  * The POST operation may not be idempotent.

 Custom actions are requested on a resource by sending the HTTP POST method to the URI of the action.
-By convention, the URI of an action is of the form:
+If the [actions property](#actions-property) within a resource does not specify a target property, then the URI of an action shall be of the form:

  *ResourceUri*/Actions/*QualifiedActionName*

 where
-* *ResourceUri* is the URL of the resource which supports invoking the action,
+* *ResourceUri* is the URL of the resource which supports invoking the action.
-* Actions is the name of the property containing the actions for a resource
+* "Actions" is the name of the property containing the actions for a resource, as defined by this specification.
 * *QualifiedActionName* is the name of the action qualified by the namespace alias.

 The first parameter of a bound function is the resource on which the action is being invoked.
 The remaining parameters are represented as name/value pairs in the body of the request.